Personal pronouns

 Sharing our pronouns

 Some people may feel uncomfortable sharing their pronouns, especially if they’re currently unsure about their gender identity or not ready to share that with other people.
 For this reason, nobody should be compelled to share them.
-It is however worth bearing in mind that not expressing a preference will not stop people assuming your pronouns so it may be worth expressing what your current preference is, on the understanding that it’s absolutely okay to change this later.
+It is, however, worth bearing in mind that not expressing a preference will not stop people assuming your pronouns so it may be worth expressing what your current preference is, on the understanding that it’s okay to change this later.

-Once someone has made you aware of their pronouns you should always use those.
+Once someone has made you aware of their pronouns, it is good practice to use those pronouns consistently.
 This applies whether or not the person to whom you're referring is there.